Xylopyrographer/STAC/Documentation/Using STAC with ATEM Switchers.md

 **LED matrix boards (ATOM Matrix, Waveshare Matrix):**

 The matrix is a single character wide so only the **last (ones) digit** of the input number is shown.
-To indicate which bank (decade) you are in, corner pixels are lit in teal during normal display:
+To indicate which bank (decade) you are in, corner pixels are lit in purple during normal display:

 | Input range | Display | Corner indicators |
 |-------------|---------|-------------------|